worldoptimizer/Export-To-Hype-Photoshop/README.md

 Many thanks to my GitHub sponsors.
 For this project special thanks to Deutsche Presse Agentur (DPA, Infografik).

-If you are also considering to support it would be very much appreciated! https://github.com/sponsors/worldoptimizer
+If you are also considering to support my work, it would be very much appreciated! https://github.com/sponsors/worldoptimizer